materiaraiding/materiaraiding-old/index.md

 layout: home
 ---

-# Welcome to Namazu.tools
+# Welcome to Materia Raiding

-Namazu Tools is a resources website provided by **The Seat of Namazu** FF14 community, we are a collection of enthusiastic FF14 raiders who get together to take on Ultimates and Savage content.
+This website is a resources provided by Materia Raiding community, as a one-stop shop for your Savage Raiding needs.

 This site was put together to help combine various resources and guides into one comprehensive resource, our strategies are a collaboration of guides and tools from various other FF14 communities, with credits included on the pages and at the bottom of this page also.